IT HR Considerations

 • HR professionals (and other non-IT executives) interested in enhancing their support of IT employees.

-• Leveraging emerging HR technology (especially AI) across the entire HR value chain.
+• Leveraging emerging HR technology (especially AI, blockchain, and security) across the entire HR value chain.

 • Hiring, retaining, motivating, compensating, assessing, eliminating, benefits, and skills development are fundamental to every organization.
 Compounding the importance and challenges of HR are the dynamics of the economy, diversity (e.g., sex, age, ethnicity) of the workforce, sourcing alternatives, work at home, and the impact of emerging information technologies.